lingaesh7-stack/MODULE-3/README.md

 }
 ```
 **output**

 <img width="522" height="172" alt="image" src="https://github.com/user-attachments/assets/6af5eb8c-7173-4980-9815-a1c4202d086e" />

 **Result:**

 The program calculates and displays the current age of a person based on the given date of birth and current date.

 ---

-2.### Program: Check Whether a Number is an Armstrong Number or Not
+# 2.Program: Check Whether a Number is an Armstrong Number or Not

 **Aim:**
 To check whether the entered number is an Armstrong number using loops and mathematical operations.